 Use industry-approved standards to size and install the supply and return air duct system.
+Figure 19 shows the correct supply and return duct installation.
 Refer to ACCA Manual D. This will result in a quiet and low-static system that has uniform air distribution.
-See figure 19.

-NOTE - This furnace is not certified for operation in heating mode (indoor blower operating at selected heating speed)with an external static pressure which exceeds 0.5 inches w.c.
+NOTE - This furnace is not certified for operation in heating mode (indoor blower operating at selected heating speed) with an external static pressure which exceeds 0.5 inches w.c.
 Operation at these conditions may result in improper limit operation.